-What are Generative AI tools?
+About Generative AI

-Acknowledging and referencing and generative AI tools
+Acknowledging and referencing use of generative AI tools

 Acknowledging

+A statement of acknowledgment shows the reader which AI tool you used and for what specific purpose.
 You should include a statement to acknowledge your use of generative AI tools for all assessed work, in accordance with guidelines from your department or course team.

 This statement should be written in complete sentences and include the following information: